 The estimated oil and gas in-place resources in the Upper Ordovician shale units (the Collingwood and Rouge River shales combined) are summarized numerically in Table 1 as probabilistic distributions to reflect the uncertainties in the assessment and in Figures 21 and 23.
 The mean of in-place oil and gas resources are 1.273 billion barrels and 0.876 Tcf (trillion cubic feet), respectively with uncertainties in the fractile range (95% to 5%) from 0.694 to 2.071 billion barrels for oil and 0.51 to 1.357 Tcf for natural gas.
-The total oil equivalent resource estimate has a mean volume of 1.424 billion barrels with uncertainty ranging from 0.841 to 1.424 billion barrels in place.
+The total oil equivalent resource estimate has a mean volume of 1.424 billion barrels with uncertainty ranging from 0.841 to 2.225 billion barrels in place.

-Table 1: Summary table showing the estimated in-place resources in the study area (proposed deep geological repository site and vicinity area; the red polygon in Figures 19 and 22).
+Table 1: Summary table showing the estimated in-place resources in the study area (shown as red polygon in Figures 19 and 22).
 The estimated oil and gas resources are presented as probabilistic distributions to reflect the uncertainties in the resource assessment.
 (B. bbls: billion barrels; Tcf: trillion cubic feet; and BBOE: billion barrels of oil equivalent).